SolidWallOfCode/solidwallofcode.github.io/_sources/notes/hash-table.en.rst.txt

 For general hash containers there are two issues, ease of use and performance.

-I think for our use case, where many objects are allocated via proxy allocators, the latter intrusive containers are a clear win.
+I think for our use case, where many objects are allocated via proxy allocators, the intrusive containers are a clear win.
 They clearly do less work, because they do not do any memory management.
 On the other hand, there are many uses of hash containers where either performance isn't critical (e.g.. process static tables) or where the objects aren't proxy allocated.
 In such cases I see no reason to not use STL containers, other than the carry on effects noted above.
 There is also the argument that use of jemalloc or even modern glibc provides the equivalent of per thread proxy allocators without the explicit coding requirements of the |TS| internal ones and therefore the performance differences will be minimal.
 I don't consider that argument because the concensus, as I understand it, is that for the forseeable future the code base will keep the proxy allocators.

-I find the ease of use argument to come to the same point.
+I find the ease of use argument comes to the same point.
 For proxy allocated objects, for multi-indexing situations, and where the key is naturally embedded in the object, :code:`IntrusiveHashMap` is easier to use.
 No small part of the recent upgrade was to make the class more STL compliant so that it acts like an STL container, e.g. range :code:`for` loops work as with an STL container.
+I have for decades thought the require separation of key and object in STL containers is a problem to be worked around, not a feature, and that's no small part of why I like :code:`IntrusiveHashMap` better.
 I agree that for cases where the object exists only in the container, the STL containers are the easier to use choice.

 Overall, then, for basic hash containers I would have